 - The children also experienced encounters with the entities who bumped into them in hallways and even slapped them.

-Research Begins on Braddock Drive
+Paranormal Research Begins on Braddock Drive

 It was a hot August day in Southern California when Taff and Gaynor returned to the house on Braddock Drive to begin their investigation.
 They immediately noticed two strange things: the house smelled of rotting flesh, and the bedroom was ice cold even though the rest of the house was stifling.
 The house didn't have any air conditioning.
-During their time conducting research, a period of about 10 weeks starting on August 22, 1974, Taff and Gaynor witnessed many strange poltergeist style events.
+During their time conducting research, a period of about 10 weeks starting on August 22, 1974, Taff and Gaynor witnessed many strange poltergeist type events.

 - A kitchen cupboard slammed open, and a skillet flew out of the cupboard as if thrown.